vanessavmac/wiki-api/README.md

 A personal dictionary web app.

 A RESTful API created with Node.js, Express.js, and PostgreSQL.
-Performs CRUD operations on a list of terms and definitions inputted by the user.
+Performs CRUD operations on a database of terms and definitions inputted by the user.

 Demo Video: https://drive.google.com/file/d/1bbJ2RomJvUdV4U1i3tLWhresdH0Sf516/view?usp=sharing